county-of-simcoe-gis/SimcoeCountySearchProcessor/README.md

 ## Deployment

-You would run the main.py like any other python file. <Path to Your Python Exe> main.py
+You would run the main.py like any other python file.
+"Path to Your Python Exe" main.py

 ## Built With